Diosa Costello: Career

+Costello began performing at several locales, including the Copacabana Club.
 After performing for some time at various venues in Spanish Harlem, she paired with Desi Arnaz at the La Conga club.
 Costello debuted on Broadway in Too Many Girls (1939), which was directed by George Abbott.
 Costello is often erroneously cited as the first Latina to appear on the Broadway stage; however Lupe Vélez had three Broadway credits before Costello's 1939 Broadway debut.
+She became the first Puerto Rican vedette to co-star in Broadway.
 Too Many Girls was chosen to be made into a film, however, Costello decided not to go with the film because she "never liked traveling much" and stayed in New York.
+Her role was filled by Ann Miller, while she resumed her performances at clubs.